ideacrew/sectory/README.md

 It allows you to upload sofware bills of materials (SBOMs) and other delivery artifacts, and track the vulnerabilties as well as the mitigations you attest against them - reporting this information in various formats.

+The following technologies are used:

+1. The front end primarily uses Inertia JS with React Components.
+For the application 'shell' and user management it also makes use of Phoenix LiveView.
+2. The back end is Elixir Phoenix with a PostgresSQL JSON database.

 ## Running

 To start your Phoenix server: